karelseaat/imagegenerator/README.md

  # imagegenerator

-Welcome to the `imagegenerator` repository, a Python-based application designed for seamlessly compositing images with customizable backgrounds, midgrounds, and foregrounds.
-This tool can prove beneficial for developers working on projects that require dynamic image manipulation.
+Welcome to the `imagegenerator` repository, a Python-based application for compositing images with customizable backgrounds, midgrounds, and foregrounds.
+This tool can benefit developers working on projects requiring dynamic image manipulation.

 ## Installation

 To get started with the `imagegenerator`, follow these steps:

-1. Clone this repository to your local machine using the following command in your terminal or command prompt:
+1. Clone this repository to your local machine using the command below in your terminal or command prompt:

 ```bash
 git clone https://github.com/yourusername/imagegenerator.git